aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 ``1 – Click on the plus button``

-Then a side bar appears, to create an entity
+Then, a side bar appears enabling you to define the entity

 .. image:: imgs-simple/2.jpg